 #3 They can’t replace diet and exercise

 Weight-loss supplements aren’t “miracle pills” that will have you shedding pounds without any effort.
 Many weight-loss supplement labels and ads include statements about using them along with diet and exercise.
 In order to lose weight, you have to burn more calories than you consume.
 So, the key to losing weight and keeping it off is to follow a balanced eating plan and a structured exercise program—and sticking to it.
 When it comes to weight loss, it’s important to be patient (and realistic) because making meaningful changes to your body takes time.
-Visit the Fighting Weight Strategies portion of the Human Performance Resource Center (HPRC) website for tips to maintain a healthy weight—without using supplements.
+Visit the Fighting Weight Strategies portion of the Human Performance Resources by CHAMP (HPRC) website for tips to maintain a healthy weight—without using supplements.

 For more information about weight-loss supplements: